TheForestGiraffe/Philosophers/README.md

 ✔ Monitoring and terminating routines
 ✔ Careful use of timing functions in C

-These skills are directly applicable to real-world systems programming.

 ---

-## Learning Path

-This project complements my work in:

-- push_swap
-- minishell
-- Exam preparation

-and strengthens my skills in concurrent systems programming.

----

 ## Notes

 - Developed and tested on Linux
 - Compiled using `gcc`
 - Follows 42 coding standards
-- Project structure and features will evolve